kinetic-fit/fit-android-issues/README.md

 If you need, please review the Test Plan and Test Scenarios documents in the repository to ensure that you understand the requirements for testing and reporting.

+## App version 2.3.4 (228) - Feb 25, 2020

+This version looks to try and narrow down the cause f the errors mentioned in the 2.3.3 release notes It also attempts to fix a bug in Profile deserialization when syncing.

 ## App version 2.3.3 (227) - Feb 20, 2020

 Some user's may be experiencing crashes when exporting to Strava or other apps.
 There is currently an issue in the app during deserialization causes a Concurrent Modification Exception.
 This version looks to either fix or significantly reduce those issues.